-|Week 6||Practical hands-on sessions at the Association Apiary at Hampton Lucy|
+|Week 6||Practical hands-on session at the Association Apiary in Hampton Lucy|

-|Week 7||Practical hands-on sessions at the Association Apiary at Hampton Lucy|
+|Week 7||Practical hands-on session at the Association Apiary in Hampton Lucy|

 Advice and help will be available on the procurement of bees and equipment.
 We have an agreement with a local hive supplier for special prices, and we expect to be able to provide bees for those who join the Association from local swarms and/or from the Association’s apiary at a reasonable cost.
 The sessions will be informal, with time for discussion and questions, and ongoing support is available for members throughout the year.
 Monthly meetings at the Association’s apiary during the year enable continuing practical experience to be obtained in the company of experienced beekeepers.
 The Association has a well stocked library and an equipment loan scheme for items such as honey extractors.

 The following dates have been scheduled for this course: Wednesdays 14 & 28 February, Wednesdays 13 & 27 March, and Wednesday 10 April 2024.
 The Practical Sessions at the Association Apiary on Sundays 21st & 28th April 2024 To be confirmed nearer the time.
 As these depend on weather conditions, we may have to be flexible with these dates.

 *Bookings are already being accepted, so we’re quite happy for you to reserve your place if you wish and will keep in touch meanwhile.
 (Payment at Wk 1)

 Introduction to Beekeeping Course - Week 6 Practical, Association Apiary on 21/04/2024 at 1:30 pm - 3:30 pm